chirico85/muss/README.md

-# Test TEST Multilingual Unsupervised Sentence Simplification
+# Multilingual Unsupervised Sentence Simplification

 Code and pretrained models to reproduce experiments in "MUSS: Multilingual Unsupervised Sentence Simplification by Mining Paraphrases".